-Use lockout devices for equipment that can be locked out.
+The university will use lockout devices for equipment that can be locked out.
 Tagout devices may be used in lieu of lockout devices only if the tagout program provides employee protection equivalent to that provided through a lockout program.

-Ensure that new or overhauled equipment is capable of being locked out.
+The university will ensure that new or overhauled equipment is capable of being locked out.

-Develop, implement, and enforce an effective tagout program if machines or equipment are not capable of being locked out.
+The university will develop, implement, and enforce an effective tagout program if machines or equipment are not capable of being locked out.

-Develop, document, implement, and enforce energy control procedures.
+The university will develop, document, implement, and enforce energy control procedures.

-Inspect energy control procedures at least annually.
+The university will inspect energy control procedures at least annually.

-Provide effective training as mandated for all employees covered by the standard.
+The university will provide effective training as mandated for all employees covered by the standard.

 REVIEWERS OF THIS PPS